 There’s no doubt that neighboring countries would already be familiar with the local customs and culture.

-Most, if not all, multinational companies and businesses need English-speaking candidates and employees; especially if they would be conversing with clients and customers.
+Most, if not all, multinational companies and businesses need English-speaking candidates and employees, especially if they are conversing with clients and customers.

 Overlapping time zones